aayushi-2003/Virtual-Keyboard/README.md

 python virtualkeyboard.py
 ```
 2. Ensure your webcam is connected and properly configured.
-3. Interact with the virtual keyboard by using your index finger to point and select, and both your index finger and middle finger close up to perform a button click.
+3. Interact with the virtual keyboard by using your index finger to point and select, and both your index finger and thumb finger close up to perform a button click.